 This blog is jam-packed with inspiring ideas for celebrating World Polar Bear Day in your early childhood service.
 There are many events across the year you can get involved in to support children to become socially responsible and show respect for the environment (Outcome 2: Early Years Learning Framework, Australia).
-One of our favourites is International Polar Bear Day, held annually on 27th February.
+Our Sustainability Calendar features over 130 ‘green’ events.
+International Polar Bear Day, held annually on 27th February, is an event we always look forward to.
 This coincides with the time when polar bear mums and cubs are snug in their dens.
-The focus is on raising awareness and taking action to conserve polar bears and the sea ice they depend on.
+The focus is on raising awareness and taking action to conserve polar bears, and the sea ice they depend on.

 We’ve partnered with many childcare centres over the years to plan and run meaningful and memorable polar bear themed celebrations.
 In this blog, we’ve shared our top tips and activity ideas to inspire people caring for young kids and/or working in long day care, family day care, preschool, kindergarten, outside school hours care, playgroups or other organisations providing early childhood support services.

 Polar Bears deserve celebrating across the entire year